Greece Moments Greece Moments

 The Natural History Museum of Sigri

-A visit to the Natural History Museum in Sigri.
-It not only provides detailed information about the formation of these fossil trees and the process of fossilization, but it also provides comprehensive information about geological features and volcanic activity throughout the Aegean.
+A visit to the Natural History Museum in Sigri is particularly worth seeing.
+It not only offers detailed information about the formation of these fossilized trees and the process of petrification, but also provides comprehensive insights into geological features and volcanic activity throughout the Aegean.

 Lesvos naturmuseum sigri lesbos

-On the open space of the museum there are impressive petrified root systems to see, among other things.
-About 800 metres south of Sigri is the Petrified Forest of Plaka.
-Here you will find the largest upright petrified tree trunk in the world with a circumference of 13.70 meters.
-The Bali Alonia park in the north of the village with a mighty petrified trunk of a sequoia tree (Sequoia) was unfortunately closed for our visit in June 2019.
+In the museum’s outdoor area, you can see impressive fossilized root systems, among other things.
+About 800 meters south of Sigri lies the Petrified Forest of Plaka.
+Here you’ll find the world’s largest standing fossilized tree trunk, with a circumference of 13.70 meters.
+Bali Alonia Park, located north of the village and featuring a massive fossilized sequoia trunk, was unfortunately closed during our visit in June 2019.

 Lesvos petrified forest sigri lesbos

-Sigri himself is a sleepy fisherman’s nest.
-The associated fort remains closed until further notice due to the risk of collapse.
-There are some taverns right by the sea, where mainly fresh fish is offered.
-Behind the village is a beautiful stretch of beach.
-The water here is very clear and the sandy beach slopes gently into the sea.
+Sigri itself is a sleepy fishing village.
+The local castle remains closed until further notice due to the risk of collapse.
+Right by the sea, there are a few taverns that mainly serve fresh fish.
+Behind the village lies a beautiful stretch of beach.
+The water here is very clear, and the sandy beach slopes gently into the sea.

 Lesvos sigri village lesbos